Fine tuning SMLs

 Copy

-Let's try tokenizing a text
+Let's try to tokenize a text

 tokens = tokenize_function(dataset['train'][idx])